Thank you for reading our post, please rate this article at the end.

 How to Rodent Proof Your Camper- Why Rodents are Bad

 Rodent infestation isn’t merely an annoyance for RV owners.
-There are many other, more serious problems associated with mire or rats living alongside you in your recreational vehicle.
+There are many other, more serious problems associated with mice or rats living alongside you in your recreational vehicle.

-First of all, rodents cause damage to your RV, and the older the infestation, the costlier the repairs are going to be.
-Rodents can chew through almost anything to make themselves a living place and to find food.
+First, rodents damage your RV, and the longer the infestation, the more expensive the repairs will be.
+Rodents can chew through almost anything to make themselves a home and find food.
 If you aren’t attentive and don’t spot an infestation early, virtually everything in your RV may require repairs.

 Rodents also make nests inside the RV, often using the fragments of what they have chewed through.
-Aside from costs of repair, getting rid of these nests can get messy.
+Aside from the cost of repairs, removing these nests can be messy.

-Perhaps the biggest threat coming from rodents is that they can spread disease.
+Perhaps the biggest threat posed by rodents is their ability to spread disease.
 Thus, rodent infestation is costly not only for your wallet but also for your health.
-Keeping rodents out of your RV will allow you to not only avoid costly repair projects but also stay healthy during your trip.
+Keeping rodents out of your RV will help you avoid costly repairs and stay healthy during your trip.

 How do rodents get into your RV in the first place?